 Lower back pain is extremely common.
 The world health organization claims that up to 80% of the westernized population will suffer from it now and then.
 Also, that a massive 33% constantly struggle with lower back pain.
 Thankfully there IS a solution to these issues.
-We have solved more than 90% of clients’ lower back pain at the clinic, with some slightly unconventional methods.
+We have solved numerous clients’ lower back pain at the clinic, with some slightly different, but evidence-based methods.
 Let’s look into it.

 This is a simplified version of my first published version in Norwegian.
 If you want scientific proof, read my article on the case against anterior pelvic tilt as a common malady.

 Whether the pain stems from muscular or spinal origins, I often find that there is a common ground with regards to cause.

 Firstly, almost all disc herniations occur in neutrally lordotic (arched) spinal regions, which are the neck and lower back.
 More speficially, the lower neck (cervicothoracic), and lower back (lumbosacral), usually between C5-C7, L4-S1 segments.
 The lower neck and lower back should be both arched, which are their true neutral positions.
 The mid back and upper neck shoulder be straight.

 Actually, Moore et al., 2007 found that only 0.5-4% of herniations occur in the thoracic (neutrally kyphotic) spine, and that 95% of total disc herniations are in the L4-S1 region!
 Figure that.